giljorge0/Emergent-AI-communication/README.md

-The work on emergent communication is based on the document I wrote (emergentAIcommunication.pdf).
+This work on emergent communication is based on the document I wrote (emergentAIcommunication.pdf).
 It's a long term project, where I'm implementing a couple smaller experiments to test some underlying hypothesis and progress.